Read our most frequently asked questions about FCP roles in primary care.

 Though the CSP, BMA and RCGP recognise that different models have their own benefits, on balance, they recommend that existing providers of NHS services employ FCPs.
 This option embeds and integrates FCPs across the MSK pathway (where they can access training and peer support).
 It also enables the provider to ensure service consistency and staff continuity.

 As a physiotherapist, what skills do I need to work as a musculoskeletal FCP?

 - FCP roles require advanced skills across many areas based upon the principles of shared decision-making and person-centred care.
 In England, the First Contact Practitioners and Advanced Practitioners in Primary Care: (Musculoskeletal) Roadmap has been developed by HEE.
 This is a document that provides a clear educational pathway from undergraduate to Advanced Practice for clinicians wishing to pursue a career in primary care.
-It is expected that all clinicians applying for roles in primary care in England, will have completed training and have been recognised by the Centre for Advancing Practice prior to job interview by April 2022.
+All clinicians applying for roles in primary care in England should have completed training and have been recognised by the Centre for Advancing Practice prior to job interview by April 2022.